GlennWood/Intro/README.md

   + Level of automation
   + Ease of use from developer perspective.
     - Modifying individual developer build and or coding practices in some cases may be the best way to go, how will you manage that transition?

+## Pointers

+There are two diagrams attached to this repository, the **SystemDiagram** shows the overall architecture of the system and the **LamportDiagram** shows the overall behavior of the system.
+Notice that the bistro is connected to the main kitchen asynchronously through its refrigerator.
+Each repository also contains a file called typescript which is a demonstration of a successful run of the component from the view of the console.
+The repositories each also have a README which state the components they use.